England Lions cricket team: England Lions

 The newly rebranded England Lions was then integrated with the ECB National Academy, with touring parties taken from the Academy squad.
 On 15 June 2007, it was announced by the ECB (English & Welsh Cricket Board) the inaugural Lions side would play a one-day touring warm-up match against the West Indies at Worcester.
 Later in the summer against the touring Indians the Lions drew a 3-day match at Chelmsford and had a one-day match abandoned due to rain at Northampton.

 On 4 January 2008 the squad for the England Lions tour of India was named, with Sussex batsman Michael Yardy named as captain.
 The team competed in the 2008 Duleep Trophy domestic first-class competition in addition to friendly matches.

 On 7th September 2024, Andrew Flintoff was named England Lions head coach.

 Current squad

-The following players were named in the squad for the 2025-26 England Lions tour of Australia A.
+The following players were named in the squads for the 2026 series against South Africa A.

 The captain of the side typically varies from series to series.
-The most recent captain is James Rew.
+The current captains are Jordan Cox (first-class) Dan Mousley (limited overs).